psyger99/ad_marketing_analyst_n8n_workflow/README.md

 - Modify the `Schedule Trigger` node to generate reports daily, bi-weekly, or monthly.

 With minimal configuration changes, the workflow can serve multiple clients independently.

+## 🧪 Synthetic Data Generator
+To help you test or demonstrate the workflow without using real ad campaign data, the repository includes a utility script named `syn_data_generator.py`.

+This script generates mock ad campaign performance data and can either save it locally as a CSV file or upload it directly to Google Sheets which is perfect for initial setup, demos, or debugging the workflow.

+**🧭 Usage**
+1. Replace the placeholders:
+- SERVICE_ACCOUNT_FILE = "<your_service_account.json>"
+- SPREADSHEET_ID = "<spreadsheet_id>"
+- SHEET_NAME = "<sheet_name>"
+2. Run the program using CLI and appropriate flag:
+- Either:
+"""py
+python syn_data_generator.py --csv
+"""
+- Or:
+"""py
+python syn_data_generator.py --sheet
+"""